 “I think a lot of the recommendations of the PREA standards would make sense in being translated to sexual abuse that occurs in police custody,” said Christine Kregg, who is program director at Just Detention International.
 “The PREA standards came out of an eight-year collaborative process that involved corrections officials and advocates and survivors, and I think part of what’s happening in the community with police abuse is that we don’t have the kind of information and research that’s needed, frankly.”

-Kregg points out that there are key areas of overlap and similarities in the sexual abuse of people both in police custody on the street as well as those in brick-and-mortar detention facilities, including abuse of power by officers; the vulnerability of those who come in contact with law enforcement, such as women, LGBT people and people of color; and the impunity of the officials who commit this abuse.
-But PREA independent investigation standards may only result in the police department’s own inspector general’s, or similar office handling the investigation, which may not be removed enough from the department for some.
+Kregg points out that there are key areas of overlap and similarities in the sexual abuse of people both in police custody on the street, as well as those in brick-and-mortar detention facilities, including abuse of power by officers; the vulnerability of those who come in contact with law enforcement, such as women, LGBT people and people of color; and the impunity of the officials who commit this abuse.
+But PREA independent investigation standards may only result in the police department’s own inspector general handling the investigation, which may not be removed enough from the department for some.

-Another potential step forward is for more states to participate in the National Decertification Index (NDI) which came online in 2000.
-The US Department of Justice and the International Association of Directors of Law Enforcement Standards and Training (IADLEST) developed the NDI to serve as a national database of decertified officers to prevent these officers from becoming rehired from department to department after losing their certification due to misconduct, including sexual misconduct.
+Another potential step forward is for more states to participate in the National Decertification Index which came online in 2000.
+The Justice Department and the International Association of Directors of Law Enforcement Standards and Training developed the Decertification Index to serve as a national database of decertified officers to prevent these officers from becoming rehired from department to department after losing their certification due to misconduct, including sexual misconduct.
 The latest version of the index contains 17,841 decertification actions reported by 37 states.
-But unless every state contributes to the database, it will never truly be comprehensive, and violent cops will continue to be rehired at departments in other communities, where they are likely to become reoffenders, as the Bowling Green study indicates.
+But unless every state contributes to the database, it will never truly be comprehensive, and violent cops will continue to be rehired at departments in other communities, where they are likely to become re-offenders, as the Bowling Green study indicates.

 Until better data on the issue is accumulated and stronger training, guidelines, laws and structural shifts take effect, survivors of police-perpetrated sexual violence will continue to be distrustful of the police.